davestewart/nuxt-content-assets/README.md

 ### Features

+Built on top of [Nuxt Content](https://github.com/nuxt/content/) and compatible with any Nuxt Content project or theme, including [Docus](https://github.com/nuxt-themes/docus).

 User experience:

 - co-locate assets with content files
-- write relative paths to see preview in editor
+- reference assets using relative paths
+- supports any format (image, video, doc)

 Developer experience:

-- works for tags and custom components
+- works with tags and custom components
 - works in markdown and frontmatter
-- file watching and live reload
+- file watching and asset live-reload
 - image size injection
 - zero config